Inworld Realtime voice

 providerData (Inworld extensions)Direct link to providerdata-inworld-extensions

 providerData is a typed object for Inworld-specific realtime extensions.
-It is sent under session.providerData on every session.update, and composes with any session.providerData you set via the session field — the constructor providerData wins on key collisions.
+It's sent under session.providerData on every session.update, and composes with any session.providerData you set via the session field — the constructor providerData wins on key collisions.

 It has five branches plus two session-level fields: